Jerusalem Israel Travel Guide

 Hop-on-hop-off services cover major attractions outside the Old City walls, presenting a good city overview.

-Jerusalem's inland position means no boat taxis or river transportation options are available.
+Jerusalem's inland location means no boat taxis or options for travel on the river are available.

 A cable car system for the Old City is proposed and under development, but not yet operational.

-Embrace walking as the most authentic way to discover Jerusalem's layers, allowing unexpected encounters and insights.
+Embrace walking as the most authentic way to discover Jerusalem's layers, allowing unexpected meetings and insights.

 For longer distances, the Tram and buses offer efficient travel, specifically with the Moovit app guiding your way.
 Always be mindful of local cultural hints and safety measures.